 True dedicated order management systems have standard prebuilt workflows based on industry best practices, so brands don’t have to start this process from scratch.

 If a retailer is looking to grow or scale their business, the natural first place to start is with automation.
 What are ways their order management system can help save time and money so employees can focus on improving customer experiences?

 Orders typically run through these five steps during order orchestration:

 - Data validation – Check if there are missing SKUs, invalid shipping methods, or any other invalid information on an order to protect retailers from processing orders that passed through with inaccurate data.

-- Order Grading & Fraud – While most high-volume retailers rely on their fraud vendor to grade orders, an OMS can also automate simple order grading to ensure no fraudulent orders are processed.
+- Order Grading & Fraud – Most high-volume retailers rely on their fraud vendor to grade orders.
+In addition to integrating with a fraud vendor, an OMS can also automate simple order grading to ensure no suspicious orders are processed.

 - Fulfillment & Inventory Allocation - Having a clear view of inventory across all channels allows brands to set up fulfillment workflows based on capacity and/or the best location to fulfill the order on time.
 Read more —> What is Distributed Order Management & When Do Retailers Need It?

 - Transaction processing – Set rules when to automatically capture payment and send communication emails.

 Shaving minutes or seconds off each order processed may not sound like a lot of time savings, but when a brand is processing thousands of orders each day, those minutes and seconds add up to serious cost savings.

 Order orchestration is a must-have for high-volume retailers to create the ideal customer experience.
 With the right workflow automation in place, brands can stay one step ahead of their competition by building unique and compelling shopping experiences.
 Here are a few of those key experiences that are made possible through order orchestration.